-Permanent, rigid pipelines are preferred to flexible hose because of the more secure connections.
+Permanent, rigid pipelines are are preferred to flexible hoses because of the more secure connections.
+Couplings and connections are weak points of flexible hoses as well as hose pipes and require a constant control.
 Interlocked, spiral-type hose should not be used since there will be solvent leakage through the packing.
 Hoses should be reinforced by steel spirals or meshed steel.